Topics, D

 Distribution (On a manifold) > see tangent structures.

-Distribution Function > see states in statistical mechanics; wigner.
+Distribution Function > see states in statistical mechanics; wigner function.

-Divergence of a Vector Field > see vector field.
+Divergence of a Vector Field > see vector calculus.

-* Idea: Domains are mathematical structures for information and approximation; They combine order-theoretic, logical, and topological ideas and provide a natural framework for modelling and reasoning about computation; The theory of domains has proved to be a useful tool for programming languages and other areas of computer science, and for applications in mathematics.
+* Idea: Domains are mathematical structures for information and approximation; They combine order-theoretic, logical, and topological ideas and provide a natural framework for modelling and reasoning about computation; The theory of domains formalizes the intuitive ideas of approximation and convergence in a very general way, and has proved to be a useful tool for programming languages and other areas of computer science, and for applications in mathematics.

 Domain of Dependence, of Outer Communications > see spacetime subsets.